Arbol-Project/gridded-etl-tools/README.md

     pip install git+https://github.com/Arbol-Project/gridded-etl-tools

-Next install IPFS, as per [the docs](docs/IPFS_Node_Management.md).

-Once the library and an IPFS node are installed, instantiate an IPFS daemon.
-Open a terminal and run

-    ipfs daemon &

 Keep the terminal open as you move through the rest of the quickstart

 #### Running the ETL

-With the IPFS daemon up and running manager scripts using the `gridded_etl_tools` library can be invoked within a separate script or notebook.
+Manager scripts using the `gridded_etl_tools` library can be invoked within a separate script or notebook.
 Note you will have to first create a functioning manager script, as described in the [ETL developers manual](docs/etl_developers_manual.md).
 We use the CHIRPS example manager included in this repository below.

 The CHIRPS U.S. precipitation dataset is of medium size and can be run in a few hours on a well powered machine.
 To run a data retrieval, transformation, and storage cycle for the `CHIRPSFinal25` class in [chirps.py](examples/managers/chirps.py), import and instantiate it within a notebook or script